gregschullo/python/python-crash-course.md

 An alias can be used when importing classes.
 This is helpful if class names are long.
 Example: `from module_name import LongClassName as LCN`

+### The Python Standard Library

+The Python Standard Library is a set of modules included with every Python installation.
+Any function or class in the standard library may be used by importing it into your code.